 Melbourne is a diverse city where 58% of people have one or both parents born overseas.
 I Speak Football uses football to bring young people from different communities together to build social connections and reduce isolation.

-Young leaders returned for a third year to deliver their social inclusion project that will bring 400 young people together and teach them important life and language skills.
+Young leaders returned for a fourth year to deliver their social inclusion project that will bring 600 young people together and teach them important life and language skills.

-Albert, 23, and other young leaders have worked with over 300 young people in schools and communities over the last two years, teaching them about the importance of respect, friendship and understanding.
+Young leaders have worked with over 3,000 young people in schools and communities over the last four years, teaching them about the importance of respect, friendship and understanding.

 “When I look back at where this project started and what we have achieved, I feel really proud," Young Leader Albert Mambo said as he reflected on the past four years.

 "It’s given me a purpose, a set of skills, and most importantly to me, a group of people that I can call my family.”